tolgee/documentation/blog/2023-07-12-angular-tutorial.md

 Translate your text and click on `create` to save the translation into the Tolgee Platform.
 Repeat this action for every text you want to translate.

+This approach is faster than to edit the localization `json` file or add it to the platform manually.
+To fix such key, you just have to click the string and any team member can do that with Tolgee chrome plugin, not only developers.
+You can [generate screenshots](https://tolgee.io/js-sdk#automated-screenshots-generation) by clicking the camera.
+This way future translators will know the context and will translate the string correctly

 Note that you can also manually add translations to your projects via the Tolgee Platform and export them.

 ![Add translation button](/img/blog/angular-tutorial/addtrans_1.png)